dataopskenn/pbi-report-samples/regional_sales_performance/README.md

-Comparing the sales performance of the different regions a business has made sales across different continents
+Comparing the sales performance of the different regions a business has made sales across different continents using a scatterplot